CodeChain-io/codechain/spec/Staking.md

 This transaction increases the `seq` of `Metadata` and changes the `params` of `Metadata`.

+The new parameters are used from the next block.

 ### Action
 `[ 0xFF, metadata_seq, new_parameters, ...signatures ]`